 This policy generally applies to incidences that occur on campus or at a CSM sponsored event.
-However, off-campus conduct that creates a hostile learning or working environment on campus may be covered under this policy.
+However, off-campus conduct that is likely to have a substantial adverse effect on a student's learning environment or a staff/faculty member's professional abilities may be covered under this policy.